BioTheWolff/Jobwave/docs/Architecture.md

 #### Critical services

-TODO
+The first critical service is the API gateway (also called "gateway").
+Being the only entrypoint into the application, its task is to handle incoming requests and connections and redirect to the correct functional microservice.
+It also ensures authentication and authorization throughout the whole application, and serves as a guard.
+The API gateway is created with Spring Security, which is a reliable and resilient framework that fits our needs.

+_Note: The gateway is not responsible for user storage and management, as this functionality is responsibility of a functional microservice.
+The gateway only serves as a proxy and a token generator in the authentication process._

+The second critical service is the message broker.
+The broker serves as a communication bridge between microservices, which allows for asynchronous and secure communication.

+The message broker used in this project is Apache Kafka.
+Its multi-tenancy management improves the overall security by ensuring each functional microservice has its own credentials.
+Moreover, microservices can leverage the consumer group principle to consume topics and use given messages for different purposes.

 ### Functional microservices

 This section describes each "functional" microservice.
 A functional microservice manages one or several functionalities for the project.
 Functional microservices can depend on data managed by other functional microservices, although they should never contact eachother directly.

-_NB: Communication between functional microservices should only be through backbone services, and if possible, in an asynchronous way._
+_NB: Communication between functional microservices should only be through backbone services (such as the broker), and if possible, in an asynchronous way._

 #### Seasonal workers